Penetration Testing, Frequently Asked Questions

 If you are pursuing penetration testing to satisfy compliance mandates, High Bit Security will insure that the testing meets compliance requirements.
 For your potential or existing clients, we can provide client facing reports that include details about the scope and breadth of testing, but will not include sensitive details of the testing engagement results.
 If your purpose is improvement of your organizational security, we provide testing that thoroughly covers network, system and application layers, addressing the latest security threats.

-What makes High Bit Security better than your competition?
+What makes High Bit Security better at penetration testing than your competition?

 The goal of our business process and testing methodology is Return On Security Investment.
 We provide high quality information security services, guide our customers through the entire process, deliver deep and actionable results, and deliver reports that are easily understood by both management and technical staff.